secretgraph/secretgraph/README.md

         -   Content: map id updated fields
         -   Action: map keyHash updated fields

-## Operations
+## Operations (Mutations)

 idea: unique operation names.
 It would be nice to have namespaces like for queries

 -   updateOrCreateContent: what it says
 -   updateOrCreateCluster: what it says, can create keys
--   updateMetadata: of content
+-   updateMetadata: update metadata of content
 -   pushContent: special operation for pushing encrypted or unencrypted content into system
 -   regenerateFlexid: shuffles (flex)id of content or cluster.
 Useful if somethings should be hidden.
 -   deleteContentOrCluster: mark cluster or content for deletion (in case of cluster also to children)